UPDATED: Hilliard council gives OK to set Grener land up for data center

 Further, if the parcel were sold and used as a data center, it no longer would be tax-exempt, as it currently is while owned by the city and the school district, Meadows said.

-Meanwhile, Amazon’s data-center complex on Britton Parkway, just south of Hayden Run Road, has demonstrated the benefit of data centers in bringing additional employees and higher-than-average salaries to a community, Meadows said.
+Meanwhile, Amazon’s data center on Britton Parkway, just south of Hayden Run Road, has demonstrated the benefit of data centers in bringing additional employees and higher-than-average salaries to a community, Meadows said.

 The action taken July 13 only rezones the land to allow for a data center.
 An end-user still would be required to reach a real-estate agreement with the city and the school district and would submit a final development plan to the city’s planning and zoning commission, Meadows said.

-The deed restriction covers the city-owned portion of the land, said council President Andy Teater, who formerly was a school board member.
+The deed restriction covers the city-owned portion of the land, council president Andy Teater said.

 “The deed restriction was part of the negotiations when the schools sold the property to the city,” he said.
 “It was important to the school board that the property would not be residential.”